Local development with Catalyst

 DAPR_HTTP_ENDPOINT: <your-project-http-url>

-command: [] # Start-up command to run the application
+command: [] # Start-up command to run local application

 - Update